Top-rated movers to make your St. Paul to New Haven move easy

 - New Haven’s population is about 55% less than St. Paul.

-- New Haven's public transportation has a score of 7 out of 10 versus St. Paul's higher score of 8.
+- New Haven’s public transportation score of 7 out of 10 is lower than St. Paul’s score of 8.

 - New Haven is more walkable than St. Paul with a score of 68 out of 100 vs St. Paul’s 60 out of 100.

-- Both New Haven and St. Paul have the same bike-friendliness score of 64 out of 100, meaning New Haven is about as safe for cyclists as St. Paul.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both New Haven and St. Paul have similar bike-friendliness scores (64 vs 66), meaning New Haven is about as safe for cyclists as St. Paul.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - New Haven’s crime rate is higher than St. Paul with a score of 58.2 compared to St. Paul’s 50.86.
 This means that New Haven neighborhoods are safer than 58.2% of all U.S. neighborhoods, and St. Paul neighborhoods are safer than 50.86%.